RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Please take your time for the migration and follow these instructions step by step.

-If you have any problem or question, please do not give up :) Call our support line, write an email, or post your query in the OTOBO Community forum at https://forum.otobo.org/.

-We will find a way to help you.
+If you have any problem or question, please do not despair.
+Call our support line, write an email, or post your query in the OTOBO Community forum at https://forum.otobo.org/.
+We will find a way to help you!

 .. note::